Hollow states

 Figure 1: Boardgame of Mates

 States whose return on investment (or perceived ROI) to most of their citizens drops down towards the ROI on overthrowing them to replace them with something better, because these states have been captured by certain privileged elites.
 Archetypically: states run by kleptocrats when the mechanisms of democratic (or other) oversight no longer keep nepotism in check.
-There are many coordination problems and principle agent problems and such that have hollowed states throughout history.
-I’m interested in the modern ways that states hollow, if in fact those is any different than the historical ways.
+There are many coordination problems and principal-agent problems and such that have hollowed states throughout history.
+I’m interested in the modern ways that states hollow, if in fact those are any different than the historical ways.

 Karan Mahajan, “State capture”: How the Gupta brothers hijacked South Africa using bribes instead of bullets: